-Licenced entitlements within the North Mataranka and South Mataranka will be adjusted to mirror the climatic conditions and to meet minimum flow thresholds for each category of climate condition.
+Licenced entitlements within the North Mataranka and South Mataranka Management Zones will be reduced to mirror the climatic conditions and to meet minimum flow thresholds for each category of climate condition.

-In practical terms, this means entitlements will be reduced in the years where modelling predicts extraction could reduce flows in the Roper River beyond those minimum specified thresholds.
+In practical terms, this means entitlements will be reduced using licence conditions in years where modelling predicts extraction could reduce flows in the Roper River beyond those minimum specified thresholds.

-This approach will maintain groundwater levels and river flows as close to natural conditions as possible, and maintain environmental, cultural and social values of the resource.
+This approach will maintain groundwater levels and river flows as close to natural conditions as possible and to maintain environmental, cultural and social requirements.

-The Roper discharge zone is an identified area within the North Mataranka and South Mataranka management zones where depth to groundwater is shallow, supporting vegetation and surface water features of outstanding ecological and cultural significance.
-Groundwater levels within the discharge zone are maintained through localised recharge and may be influenced by extraction and water use in this area.
+The Roper Discharge Zone is an identified area within the North Mataranka and South Mataranka Management Zones where depth to groundwater is shallow, supporting vegetation and surface water features of outstanding ecological and cultural significance.
+Groundwater levels within the discharge zone are maintained through localised recharge and are influenced by extraction and water use in this area.

-Management requirements of the plan further prevent an increase in water licence extraction entitlements within Roper discharge zone.
+Management requirements of the plan further prevent an increase in water licence extraction entitlements within Roper Discharge Zone.